 - Store and manage media contacts

 A CRM system allows you to store and manage all of your media contacts in a single database.
-Such a system completely eliminates the dependency on multiple Excel spreadsheets and other tools to store information such as email correspondence, social media handles, conversation history, documents, payments and invoices, follow-up reminders, and everything else that pertains to a particular journalist or an influencer under one roof.
+Such a system eliminates the dependency on multiple Excel spreadsheets and other tools to store information such as email correspondence, social media handles, conversation history, documents, payments and invoices, follow-up reminders, and everything else that pertains to a particular journalist or an influencer under one roof.

 Most CRMs also provide a feature of organizing your media contacts with customized tags.
 This makes it easier for users to filter out contacts based on their needs.